quiltdata/quilt/docs/advanced-features/good-practice.md

   - `subscriptions_created: list` -
     A mapping (list of tuples) of bucket names to ARNs of associated subscriptions created by the script
-  - `subscriptions_deleted: list` -
-    A mapping (list of tuples) of bucket names to ARNs of associated subscriptions deleted by the script
   - `subscription_errors: list` -
-    A mapping (list of tuples) of bucket names to error messages received while trying to create or delete associated subscriptions
+    A mapping (list of tuples) of bucket names to error messages received while trying to create associated subscriptions

 ###### `Scripts.SetupCanaries`